 City Councillor for Petersfield

-I was elected in May 2018, when I won Trumpington ward by four votes and became the first Labour councillor there for 73 years, since Edward Andrews in 1945-46.
-I’m now the Executive Councillor for Planning Policy and Open Spaces, which means I’m responsible for the planning service and for all the parks and other council-owned public spaces in Cambridge.
+I was first elected in May 2018, when I won Trumpington ward by four votes and became the first Labour councillor there for 73 years, since Edward Andrews in 1945-46.
+After a change to ward boundaries and the delayed local election because of Covid-19 I was elected as a councillor for Petersfield in 2021.

 When I became a councillor, and then an executive councillor, I decided to reduce my other work so that I could give it the majority of my time.
 Doing that is a privilege, and I know that many other councillors have to fit their commitments in with their jobs.
-This has meant that I can take part in a wide range of activities, and joined a range of council committees including Civic Affairs, Employment (Senior Officers), Employment Appeals, Joint Development Control Committee – Cambridge Fringes, and Development Control Forum, Planning, and the Joint Planning Advisory Group.
-I am vice-chair of the South Area Committee which includes councillors from Queen Edith’s, Trumpington and Cherry Hinton.
-I sit on on the Clay Farm Advisory Board, and I am a trustee of the Storey’s Field Community Trust, as well as being the City Council member representative on Natural Cambridgeshire, Water Resources East, and the Future Parks Accelerator Project.
+This has meant that I can take part in a wide range of activities, and it means I have joined a range of council committees including Planning, the Greater Cambridge Partnership Joint Assembly, the Cambridgeshire and Peterborough Combined Authority Transport & Infrastructure Committee, Civic Affairs, Joint Development Control Committee – Cambridge Fringes, Development Control Forum, and the Joint Planning Advisory Group.

-As a council we have achieved an enormous amount, especially around delivering our promises on building council homes and protecting the natural environment.
-Under my direction the open spaces team stopped using herbicides on our land, and we have planted over two thousand trees, and created new open spaces and wildflower meadows throughout Cambridge.
+As a Labour council we have achieved an enormous amount, especially around delivering our promises on building council homes and protecting the natural environment.

 I am standing for re-election because I want to make sure that decisions made by local government reflect the interests of everyone, not just a privileged few.
-I want to continue to deliver Labour’s promises, and carry on standing up for the environment.
+I want to help everyone in Petersfield, to continue to deliver Labour’s promises, deliver a good local plan that puts communities and sustainability and its centre.
 We need find ways to live that balance people’s needs for a good quality of life with the planet’s need for us to live sustainably, and the city council has a key role to play in this.